 Shifting Gears

-Safer London and the University of Sussex present Shifting Gears: Reframing our approach to working with young Londoners displaying Harmful Sexual Behaviours an evaluation of Safer London’s Harmful Sexual Behaviours (HSB) service.
+Safer London and the University of Sussex is proud to present Shifting gears: Reframing our approach to working with young Londoners displaying Harmful Sexual Behaviours, an evaluation of our Harmful sexual Behaviours service.

 Read the full report